origo-map/origo-documentation/content/settings.md

 `groups` | array | Array of group objects defining subgroups.
 Optional."exclusive": true `exclusive` | boolean | Setting to true will prevent activating more than one layer in the group.
 Defaults to false.
 `toggleAll` | boolean | For subgroups.
 Set to false to disable the option to show/hide all layers in the subgroup at once.
 Default is true.
+`draggable` | boolean | Set to true to be able to rearrange layers in the group and affect the drawing order.
+Default is false.

 #### Example groups